An Etiquette Expert Weighs In On Modern Party Dilemmas — Just In Time For The Holidays

 Advertisement

-I went to a Friendsgiving and brought a dish, but afterward my friend who hosted the gathering Venmoed everyone $40 for "food costs" without warning.
+I went to a Friendsgiving and brought a dish, but afterward my friend who hosted the gathering asked everyone to e-transfer $40 for "food costs" without warning.
 How should I respond?

 Lizzie Post: You don't just request money from someone without first getting their buy-in, so this host is really in the wrong and not setting themselves up for success.
 I think that's very poor form — it's an assumption that has not allowed others at the party to make decisions about their own finances, and that's where the big etiquette faux pas comes from.
 There's nothing that says that a friend, just because they're your peer, makes the same amount of money.
 Even if they make more than you, they may not have free cash on hand to spend without thinking about it.